 COVID-19’s Impact on Litigation

-- The Administrative Office of the U.S. Courts, which has put together a task force to share information and guidance, has told all federal courts to make preparations for the pandemic by replacing meetings with teleconferences and requiring staff to stay home at the first sign of symptoms.
+- The Administrative Office of the U.S. Courts, which put together a task force to share information and guidance, told all federal courts to make preparations for the pandemic by replacing meetings with teleconferences and requiring staff to stay home at the first sign of symptoms.

 - On May 1, 2020, the U.S. District Chief Judge for the Northern District of Georgia issued an order continuing the suspension of civil and criminal jury trials, grand jury proceedings and jury summonses in the Northern District of Georgia through May 29, 2020.

 On May 4, 2020, for the first time in its 231-year history, the U.S. Supreme Court heard oral arguments through a telephone conference call, allowing the attorneys to present arguments while complying with shelter-in-place orders.
 The non-visual nature of the telephone conference necessitated procedural changes to how the Justices and arguing attorneys could interact, requiring additional oversight by Chief Justice Roberts to direct the questioning and attempt to avoid inevitable cross-talk and instances of dead air by either the Justices or the arguing attorneys.
-Given the indefiniteness of the COVID-19 pandemic, that oral argument is serving as a model and prototype for future oral arguments conducted telephonically in the federal appellate courts.
+Given the indefiniteness of the COVID-19 pandemic, that oral argument served as a model and prototype for future oral arguments conducted telephonically in the federal appellate courts.

 Changes in Georgia Courts Due to Pandemic

 On May 21, 2020, the Supreme Court of Georgia issued a press release regarding restarting its cases and reinstating filing deadlines.
-Included in the press release are links to samples of orders and certificates, and information about adding a new temporary Rule 11.1 “Filings Affected by Judicial Emergency Orders,” effective May 28, 2020.
+Included in the press release were links to samples of orders and certificates, and information about adding a new temporary Rule 11.1 “Filings Affected by Judicial Emergency Orders,” effective May 28, 2020.
 (You can view the press release here.)
-The new orders recognize that most of the deadlines imposed by the court’s rules pertain to the e-filing of written documents rather than proceedings requiring in-person contact.
+The new orders recognized that most of the deadlines imposed by the court’s rules pertain to the e-filing of written documents rather than proceedings requiring in-person contact.

-The Georgia Council of Superior Court Judge also recently proposed amending a court rule to permit non-jury civil trials as well as civil pretrial proceedings to be conducted by remote video conference.
+Previously, the Georgia Council of Superior Court Judges also proposed amending a court rule to permit non-jury civil trials as well as civil pretrial proceedings to be conducted by remote video conference.
 Specifically, the Georgia Council of Superior Court Judges proposed to amend its current uniform rules to allow civil non-jury trials to be conducted by video conference.
 The proposal, drafted as an amendment to Rule 9.1 of the Uniform Rules of Superior Court, would allow video conference trials only in cases where a constitutional right to trial by jury does not apply, or where the parties have waived their right to a jury trial.

 As of May 22, 2020, the Georgia proposed rule, which would allow judges to conduct non-jury civil trials by videoconference, had prompted more than 200 comments, including multiple letters from organizations representing hundreds of lawyers whose practices include civil litigation.
 The organizations offered qualified support for the temporary rule, but identified several potential hurdles about virtual trials.
 Attorneys raised questions about attorney-client confidentiality, basic constitutional rights, witness influencing and adequate access to workable technology if the state proceeds with the proposal to allow civil non-jury trials to be conducted by video to stem the growing backlog caused by COVID-19.
 The Supreme Court of Georgia must approve the rule before any changes are made.